 Guild of St. Michael – The Military

 The Southern California Early Music Consort appears as Norwich Waits at the Renaissance Pleasure Faire as the Queen’s band and the horse tourney fanfare ensemble.
-The Norwich Waits celebrates 37 years with the faire in 2012.

 Historically, The Norwich Waits was the band that traveled with Queen Elizabeth when she left London on Progress.
 The group was famous for its collection of the finest musicians in the British Isles.

-Our Norwich Waits can be heard performing all the music for the dances of the Royal Court as well as music for the Call O’the Faire & Queen’s Show at the Main Stage and the Opening Gate Show at the beginning of every faire day.
+Our Norwich Waits can be heard performing all the music for the dances of the Royal Court as well as music for the Call O’the Faire & Queen’s Show at the Main Stage and the Opening Gate Show at the beginning of every Faire day.

 Director: Tom Axworthy

-Provided with a letter of Marque and in the name of England they have sailed across the seas.
+Provided with a letter of Marque and in the name of England, they have sailed across the seas.
 Some call them pirates, but they are proud privateers and are of the sea.
 They have pillaged many a ship for the glory of her Majesty and now return to land with many riches!
 These old salts are looking to spend in excess on drinks, gambling, company and maybe a few hearty fights.
-Be wary when one swaggers by, because when a sailor is on leave anything can and will happen.
+Be wary when one swaggers by because when a sailor is on leave anything can and will happen.